-Sure, release planning provides an execution and rollout structure for the product roadmap.
+Sure, release planning provides an execution and phased rollout structure for the product roadmap.
 It helps you plot out what gets released to the market and when.
 But the process can also create a lot of stress and confusion among your team and users.

 To avoid this, there are two fundamental best practices that I think every product and development team should adopt right away: separate hard and soft launches, and a release train cadence.

 I explain these two practices in-depth below, then touch on three follow-up steps you should take after a launch and three common mistakes in release planning.

 By the end of this article, you’ll know how to master release planning and see more success with your product.

 Release planning best practice #1: Separate soft and hard launches

 Release planning is always beholden to the development process, which can be unpredictable.
 When things don’t come down the pipeline as planned, marketing is left wondering what’s going on (and their budget might take a hit, too).